What’s Happening When I “Crack” Your Neck?

 Apparently, when you get your neck adjusted, the sound comes from the opposite side of your neck.

-Learn more about noises coming from your body in this video.
+Learn more about cavitation from this video.

 Todd Lloyd